 1. The birth of Krishna

-Lord Krishna was born to King Vasudeva and his wife Devaki.
+As per the Hindu epic Mahabharata, Lord Krishna was born to King Vasudeva and his wife Devaki.
 Devaki’s brother Kansa was a cruel man who engaged in heinous activities.

 During Devaki and Vasudeva’s wedding rituals, Kansa is warned by the astrologers that their child would kill him.
 Hearing this, Kansa imprisons the couple and kills every child that is born them.